maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 This pivot table shows that stomp games have significantly more kills and assists, and fewer deaths at 15 minutes.
 This indicates strong early momentum and dominance, consistent with the definition of a stomp.

+##Assessment of Missingness

+### Assessment of Missingness – NMAR Column

+Yes, I believe the column `firstherald` in my dataset is **Not Missing At Random (NMAR)**.
+The missingness of this column appears to be tied to how the game was played.
+Specifically, matches where `firstherald` is missing often have fewer kills by 15 minutes, suggesting a slower-paced or less aggressive early game.
+This implies that no team may have attempted to take the Rift Herald, and therefore the data was never recorded.

+Since the missingness seems related to in-game behavior—such as early-game tempo or team strategy—it is not due to random error or chance, but rather tied to unobserved player decisions.
+This makes the missingness dependent on the underlying (and unrecorded) game flow, which is why I classify it as NMAR.

+To possibly treat this column as **Missing At Random (MAR)** instead, I would need more contextual data.
+For instance, knowing whether the Herald spawned at all, whether teams moved toward the objective, or if the game ended before it became relevant could help explain the missingness based on observed variables.
+With that information, a predictive model could account for the missing values in a MAR framework.